 – Make sure your projections are genuine.

-It is not possible to turn a profit on your first day or even the first year and that is a normal culture in business.
+It is impossible to turn a profit on your first day or even the first year in traditional business culture.

-Just try your best to precisely forecast your finances.
+Just try your best to forecast your finances precisely.

-A short term business loan is mostly applicable for running and starting a company.
+A short-term business loan is applicable mainly for running and starting a business.
 A startup loan is scientifically designed/modified to cover the startup costs of your new business.
-You can eventually use the funds towards expenses like supplies, working capital, furniture for office, as well as equipment purchases for your company.
+You can eventually use the funds towards expenses like supplies, working capital, furniture for the office, and equipment purchases for your company.

 Accion is a non-profit organization that gives people the financial help they need to improve their lives.
 And that includes small business startup loans!
-This is one of the few lenders that will give you funding before you’ve launched your endeavor.
+This is one of the few lenders that will provide you with funding before launching your endeavor.

 Accion’s qualification, the requirements may vary depending on your current location.
-You should have no bankruptcies in the past year and no dues left.
+It would be best if you had no bankruptcies in the past year and no dues left.

 SBA (Small Business Administration)

-Typically, you need to be in business for 2+more years before you can qualify for an SBA loan.
+Typically, you need to be in business for 2+more years before qualifying for an SBA loan.
 The Small Business Administration offers two specific options for potential entrepreneurs: a microloan program and Community Advantage Loans.
-To clarify, the SBA doesn’t make loans, they guarantee/assure them.
+The SBA doesn’t make loans; they guarantee/assure them.

 3. Business Credit Cards

 Business credit cards can be an effective financing strategy if you use them as per the business plan.
-You can eventually purchase office supplies and other business expenses.
-In the following way, you’ll keep your cash flow available for expenses that you can’t pay with a card.
+For example, you can eventually purchase office supplies and other business expenses.
+In the following way, you’ll keep your cash flow available for fees you can’t pay with a card.

 The advantage of a business credit card is the fraud protection they offer.
 Your business credit cards will be blocked/suspended if someone uses your card without your consent.

-To qualify, you’ll need your consumer credit score to be 600 or above.
-Small business credit card issuers will also look and collect information at all of your sources of income to ensure you can pay your bills on time.
+You’ll need your consumer credit score to be 600 or above to qualify.
+Small business credit card issuers will also look and collect information on all of your sources of income to ensure you can pay your bills on time.

 Starting a new business is always exciting, but not everyone has enough capital to run their startup.
-If you can not fund your business on your own try getting a loan or ask your family or friends for help.
+If you can not fund your business, try getting a loan or ask your family or friends for help.

-You must always start with a strong business plan, with realistic financial projections.
-You also need to keep all your costs as low to make your funds last until you can get a steady income stream.
+You must always start with a strong business plan with realistic financial projections.
+You also need to keep all your costs as low to make your funds last until you get a steady income stream.